 At Newcastle Outrigger Canoe Club, we have a a passionate team of committee members who not only love to get out on the water, but are passionate enough to put some of the spare time into running the outrigger club.

 I’m relatively new to Outrigging, having emigrated from Dragon Boat racing.
-I’m even newer to the committee realising now I was too slow to step backwards.
+I’m even worked on the committee and realising now I was too slow to step backwards however relish the roll .

 If you enjoy the ocean, catching waves, seeing wildlife from the front row, witness a working harbour, competing, getting fit, having fun with fantastic people, then this is the sport for you.